Croatian Wikipedia: Media reports about political bias

-In September 2013, complaints about right-wing bias of administrators and editors on the Croatian Wikipedia began to receive attention from the media, following the launch of a Facebook page titled Razotkrivanje sramotne hr.wikipedije (Exposing the disgraceful Croatian Wikipedia) which was created with the intent of bringing attention to the issue.
-According to Jurica Pavičić, a professor at the University of Split and Jutarnji list columnist, the gradual takeover of the Croatian Wikipedia was started in 2009 by "a small group of conservative administrators" who blocked editors for having "liberal-to-moderate views on controversial topics".
+In September 2013, complaints about right-wing bias of administrators and editors on the Croatian Wikipedia began to receive attention from the media, following the launch of a Facebook page titled Razotkrivanje sramotne hr.wikipedije (Exposing the disgraceful hr.wikipedia) which was created with the intent of bringing attention to the issue.
+According to Jurica Pavičić, a professor at the University of Split and columnist for daily newspaper Jutarnji list, the gradual takeover of the Croatian Wikipedia was started in 2009 by "a small group of conservative administrators" who blocked editors for having "liberal-to-moderate views on controversial topics".
 Reported examples of bias include historical negationism such as watering-down and denial of the crimes committed by the Ustaše regime, and equating anti-fascism with forms of totalitarianism.
 Other issues included the bias against Serbs of Croatia and the LGBT population.
 Editors who tried to remove the biased sections were reportedly being harassed by administrators and quickly received permanent blocks under various pretexts.
-The issue was reported by Croatia's daily Jutarnji list and even made its print edition's front page on 11 September 2013.
+The issue was reported by Jutarnji list and featured on the front page of its print edition on 11 September 2013.